tiagopala/gen-ai-study/docs/gen-ai-and-business/README.md

 It will also consider whether building or buying AI-based applications can add value to a business.

 In summary, you should understand the potential for AI to **enhance business processes** and the need for strategic analysis to identify the best opportunities for its use.

+For a deep dive, check out the [identifying ai opportunities](./identifying-ai-opportunities.md) section.